-Our improvement can be demonstrated in the following constructions:
+We demonstrate our improvement in the following constructions:

-- (1) The construction of [1] which composes Justesen code with a balanced disperserto give the first explicit constant rate code with arbitrarily large relative distance.
-[1] were also the first to define the composition of the form $G \circ C$. - (2) The construction of [1] leaves open the problem of decoding the code.
-[9] presents an error correcting code $G \circ C$ with explicit unique decoding, by taking C to be a list decodable code. - (3) List decodable codes with various range of parameters.
-We consider three constructions of list decodable codes with various parameters' tradeoffs.
+- 1. The construction of [1] which composes Justesen code with a balanced disperser to give an explicit constant rate code with arbitrarily large relative distance. - 2.
+The construction of [1] leaves open the problem of decoding the code.
+[8] presents an error correcting code $G \circ C$ with explicit unique decoding, by taking C to be a list decodable code.
+We improve this construction as well. - 3.
+List decodable codes with various range of parameters.
+We improve three constructions of list decodable codes having various parameters' tradeoffs.

-2.1.
-Error Correcting Codes.
+2.1 Error correcting codes

 We begin with the construction of asymptotically good error correcting codes of [1].
 The construction of error correcting codes has the two combinatorially conflicting goals of simultaneously increasing the rate and the relative distance.
 A basic lower bound, known as the singleton bound, states that if C is a $(N, rN, \delta N)q$ code then:

-(1) $$r \le 1 - \delta + \frac{1}{N}$$
+$$r \le 1 - \delta + \frac{1}{N} \tag{2.1}$$